 - 1. Turn off the computer; then disconnect the ac power adapter and all cables from the computer.
 Wait for a few minutes, till the inside of the computer cools, before you start the following procedures. - 2.
 Close the computer display, and turn the computer over. - 3.
 Remove the battery.
-For more information about how to remove the battery, refer to "Replacing the battery" on page 111.
+For details, refer to the instructions in "Replacing the battery" on page 119. - 4.
+Remove the keyboard.
+For details, refer to the instructions in "Replacing the keyboard" on page 130.

-- 4. Remove the keyboard.
-For more information about how to remove the keyboard, refer to "Replacing the keyboard" on page 119. - 5.
-If a tool for removing connectors is included in the package with the new card, use it to disconnect the cables from the card.
+5. If a tool for removing connectors is included in the package with the new card, use it to disconnect the cables from the card.
 If no such tool is included, disconnect the cables by picking up the connectors with your fingers and gently unplugging them.

-6. Remove the screw (1).
+6. Remove the two screws (1).
 The card pops up (2).